Calabasas Divorce Lawyer

 Highly Qualified Divorce Lawyer in Calabasas

-Our firm has exceptional qualifications to bring to the table to serve you in legal matters involving family law and divorce.
+Our family law firm in Calabasas, CA has exceptional qualifications to bring to the table to serve you in legal matters involving family law and divorce.
 Our lead attorney, Richard Ross, is certified by the California Board of Legal Specialization as a Specialist in Family Law.
-There is only a number of Calabasas divorce attorneys that have taken the steps to gain this certification, as it involves extensive added training, time, energy and the process of maintaining certification.
+There are only a number of Calabasas divorce attorneys that have taken the steps to gain this certification, as it involves extensive added training, time, energy and the process of maintaining certification.
 We feel that our qualifications and credentials allow us to better serve our clients in any divorce, whether a simple uncontested divorce or a complex matter of asset protection / high-asset divorce.

 Divorce in Calabasas: Contested and Uncontested

 There are those couples that are basically amicable, and are able to work out the details of their divorce, including the issues of child custody, child support, property division and spousal support with the assistance of counsel.
-There are others in which every detail is hotly contested, and will require a skilled litigator to bring to resolution.
+There are others in which every detail is hotly contested and will require a skilled litigator to bring to resolution.
 In either case, we have the knowledge and skills to serve you.
-Under state law, the property (and bills) accrued during the term of the marriage are considered to be equally shared.
+Under state law, the property (and bills) accrued during the term of the marriage are presumed to be community property and, therefore, equally shared.

 There are other influencing factors that could come into play, such as when one party earns a far higher amount in income than the other, and a certain standard of living has been enjoyed during the term of the marriage.
 No divorce is completely cut-and-dry.
-You have certain rights, and should always have your own attorney protecting these rights.
-The settlement must be measured against state law and reviewed thoroughly.
-An unfair settlement can make life extremely difficult financially, and the skills of your legal counsel will have much to do with how the matter is resolved.
+You have certain rights and should always have your own attorney protecting these rights.
+The settlement must be measured against California state community property laws and reviewed thoroughly.
+An unfair settlement or verdict can make life extremely difficult financially, and the skills of your legal counsel will have much to do with how the matter is resolved.
 We pay attention to detail, and carefully evaluate all of the factors that could make a difference to our clients.

 Our cases are prepared with a painstaking attention to these details, and often with supporting evidence from experts that we call upon for these matters, including forensic accountants, child experts and others.
 When one or both parties own a great deal of property, such as business interests, stock and bank accounts, retirement accounts, real estate, works of art or other similar assets, the issue of property division becomes more complex.
 Sorting out these matters and reaching a fair settlement can be a longer process.
 If there are unreasonable demands, it may be necessary to take the case to trial for litigation.

-Our 30 years of experience at trial allows us to have great confidence in case preparation and presentation.
+Our 40 years of experience at trial allows us to have great confidence in case preparation and presentation.
 You will have a legal professional working for you that is very familiar with the court system, case preparation, case presentation and the law, both in state statutes as well as past court decisions that could impact the outcome of your divorce.
-Call upon our firm for information about how we can help you get your legal matter resolved, whether a divorce or other family law matter.
+Call upon our firm for information about how we can help you get your legal matter resolved, whether a divorce, legal separation or other family law matter.